-This course is a hands on lab class and will cover automotive and light truck clutches, manual and automatic transmission/transaxles, differentials and drivelines.
+This course is a hands-on lab class and will cover automotive and light truck clutches, manual and automatic transmission/transaxles, differentials, and drivelines.
 Content includes mechanical, electronic, and hydraulic system, driveshaft phasing, alignment, balance, gear ratios, and diagnosis.
-All-wheel drive and 4 wheel drive.
-(Prerequisites: None; Co-requisites: AMT 2740).
+All-wheel drive and 4-wheel drive.
+(Prerequisites: None.)